 Hormone Replacement Therapy

 If you are taking HRT you will need to complete an annual review form.
 You can print it using the link below or collect one next time you visit the Practice.

-Please submit the completed form via Engage Consult using the following link:
+Alternatively drop the completed form into the surgery.
 Please note if a GP has asked you to complete a HRT form, we will only be able to issue 28 days of HRT at a time until we receive the completed questionnaire.

 You must also read this important guidance about HRT and the risk of Breast Cancer.
+HRT Leaflet

 If you are taking the contraceptive pill you can request repeat pills by completing the contraceptive review form which you can fill out online or print off using the links below.